Dalesandry/vanilla-web-apps/README.md

 Every single developer is expected to know how to make a to-do list and a calculator.
 This is my creation of simple web apps that developers are expected to know how to make.

 ## Why use Vanilla HTML, CSS, JavaScript, and Node?
-Before allowing myself to use tools that make development easier, such as React, express.js, or any other commonly used Node packages, I would like to make these myself when possible.
+Before allowing myself to use tools that make development easier, such as React, express.js, or any other commonly used Node packages, I would like to make these myself when possible.<br />
-The purpose of these applications is to learn why these frameworks exist, and the problems that they solve, by experiencing the common difficulties with using vanilla tools.
+The purpose of these applications is to learn why these frameworks exist, and the problems that they solve, by experiencing the common difficulties with using vanilla tools.<br />
 The other reason I want to use vanilla tools for this project, is because I think its more fun.
 While I appreciate other tools being made to make life easier, for me to truly learn and understand something, I have to get my hands dirty and learn how the underlying tools work, that frameworks are built on.

 ## This Project is Complete